digiampietro/myrootfs/README.md

-A friend of mine asked me to support him to overcome a limitation of his industrial printer, a [Linx CJ400](https://www.kemek.eu/en/product/linx-cj400-continuous-inkjet-printer/) used, mainly, to print expire dates on products, he provided me a dump of the printer flash EEPROM.
-Because I didn't have access to the physical printer I started gathering information from the flash EEPROM and building an emulation enviroment on QEMU following the approach described in a [talk at Hack In Paris 2019](http://va.ler.io/2019/0616/hack_paris_2019_cyber_security_conference.html) Cybersecurity Conference and in the [Hardware Hacking
+A friend of mine asked me to support him to overcome a limitation of his industrial printer, a [Linx CJ400](https://www.kemek.eu/en/product/linx-cj400-continuous-inkjet-printer/) used, mainly, to print expiry dates on products, he provided me a dump of the printer flash EEPROM.
+Because I didn't have access to the physical printer I started gathering information from the flash EEPROM and building an emulation environment on QEMU following the approach described in a [talk at Hack In Paris 2019](http://va.ler.io/2019/0616/hack_paris_2019_cyber_security_conference.html) Cybersecurity Conference and in the [Hardware Hacking